The Dudesons: International career

 In 2003, the Dudesons made a decision to start making English-language material in order to find international distribution.
 Their following series, Duudsoni Elämää, was shot both in Finnish and English.
 The material was then edited both into Finnish-language series, and English language series.
 The Finnish series ran in 2004, while the English series had its international debut at Australian Channel V in February 2006.
 The American debut was on SpikeTV on 6 July 2006.

+The Dudesons appeared in one episode of Jimmy Kimmel Live! together in 2006.

 Jarppi, Jukka, and Jarno can be seen on Bam Margera's Viva La Bam.
 Jarppi and Jukka can also be seen on Bam Margera Presents: Where the ♯$&% Is Santa?
 (2008) and Minghags (2009).

 Jukka appeared on Tom Green Live! on 10 October 2006 as a special guest with Steve-O from Jackass.

 By September 2007, the Dudesons Season 1 had been shown in 22 countries around the world, making it the most widespread Finnish TV-series of all time.
 The second season began in Australia on 20 May 2008 on Channel V.

 By the year 2010, different Dudesons seasons have been seen in over 150 countries.

-In 2008 the Dudesons introduced Paramore in the Los Premios MTV Latinoamérica 2008.
+In 2008, the Dudesons introduced Paramore in the Los Premios MTV Latinoamérica 2008.

 The Dudesons are also featured in the hit 2010 movie Jackass 3D, alongside Johnny Knoxville.
 All four Dudesons were seen on the red carpet at the Jackass 3D premiere.
 The Dudesons are also in the 2011 movie Jackass 3.5.

 The Dudesons presented the best hip hop award for the 2010 MTV Europe Music Awards.

+The Dudesons appeared as musical performers in one episode of Skavlan together in 2011.

 The Dudesons also appeared as a guest in one episode of Loiter Squad in 2013.

 Jarppi and Jukka also made an appearance in one episode of Ridiculousness in 2014.

 Jukka, along with Steve-O from Jackass, both participated in the web series titled Ultimate Expedition in 2018.
 Jukka served as an executive producer for this series.